What is a Butterfly Valve

 Butterfly valves consist of a valve body with a disc mounted on a shaft to accomplish opening and closing.
 Sealing is achieved by compressing the disc against the valve seat:

-Lug type is similar to wafer except the holes are threaded and the valve is secured by bolting the valve from both ends.
-Lug valves can also be bolted at the end of the line to be used as an end valve.
+Lug butterfly valves are similar to wafer except the holes are threaded and the valve is secured by bolting the valve from both ends.
+Lug butterfly valves can also be bolted at the end of the line to be used as an end valve.

 Flange type are bolted into the pipe via standard ANSI flanges on both ends.